chbrown/github-corpora/README.md

     python repositories.py repositories.json

-Objects in `repositories.json` are a slight modification of what you get from API v3 /repositories, mostly deleting the redundant API
+Objects in `repositories.json` are a slight modification of what you get from API v3 /repositories, mostly deleting the redundant urls that can be predicted, presumably, given the `full_name` field.

     # count number of repos with capitals in the name
     <repositories.json json -C name | grep [A-Z] | wc -l